 - Office Equipment*

 *Office equipment is subject to depreciation, which is the process of taking a deduction over a specified period rather than deducting the entire amount in the year it’s purchased.
-This practice is used for items like computers, which have a useful life of more than one year.

 There are exceptions to this such as IRC section-179 which states that you may deduct the entire amount in the year purchased.
 Verify with your accountant what the best practice is for you.